Mesh

 Use the generic Distributed Actors guide when you want the language/runtime primitives.

-Use this page when you want the named proof surfaces behind the scaffold/examples-first clustered story, the PostgreSQL starter, the SQLite-local boundary, the deeper reference-backend proof, and the repo-owned S07 clustered-route rail.
+Use this page when you want the named proof surfaces behind the scaffold/examples-first clustered story, the PostgreSQL starter's staged deploy + failover + hosted-contract chain, the SQLite-local boundary, the Production Backend Proof handoff into Mesher plus the retained backend-only verifier, and the retained Fly reference rail.

 Failure inspection map